 In July 2008, Robert spent 3 weeks in Wamba, Samburu with his family.
 He worked in local schools supported by The Samburu Project as well as in the field assisting in the oversight of TSP's third well drill.
 Robert has served on The Samburu Project board since 2008.

-Robert received a B.S in Business Administration (Finance and Marketing) from University of Colorado and earned an MBA from Harvard Business School.
+Robert received a Bachelors Degree in Business Administration (Finance and Marketing) from University of Colorado and earned an MBA from Harvard Business School.

 Board Members Emeritus

 (Kenya NGO Board Member)

 Mussa Lekwale, Samburu, Kenya

 Mamen Saura, Palo Alto, CA

 Dawn Curran, Croton Falls, NY Christine Schefman, Detroit, MI

 Kenny Leavitt & Jessica Knauf, Denver, CO Jennifer Liao, San Francisco, CA